Ontario College Graduate Certificate in Global Business Management Curriculum

 An introduction to effective project management based on PMI principles that provide students with the techniques to manage projects in the corporate and entrepreneurial environments.

-An in-depth exploration of Management Accounting and controlling focussing on tools and techniques that develop analytical skills in finance.
+An in-depth exploration of Management Accounting and controlling focusing on tools and techniques that develop analytical skills in finance.
 Theory, practical problems, and mini cases are used to illustrate successful business decisions making.

 Students choose their Applied Project either as consultants to a real organization or as entrepreneurs starting their own business and start planning for its execution, conducting exploratory research and create a project plan.